DrB0rk/Flipper-Zero-Boards/Multi boards/Multi board v2/README.md

 for the led the voltage and amprage have to be like in the list, but the brightness (mcd) and angle (°) dont matter and are up to you.

+The dip switch is used to choose between the esp and the nrf. or turn them both on or off.

+the push button is the boot button for the esp.

 # Pictures:
 ![board front](https://github.com/DrB0rk/Flipper-Zero-Boards/blob/main/Multi%20boards/Multi%20board%20v2/pics/multi3_front.png)